MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ### Standard errors

-The coefficient estimates are based on one sample, so like with all sample statistics, we want to know how much these estimates might vary from sample to sample.
+The coefficient estimates are based on one sample, so like with all sample statistics we want to know how much these estimates might vary from sample to sample.
 The standard error is exactly this, it gives us a measure of the uncertainty of the estimate.
 This is then used to construct confidence intervals and do significance tests.
 The larger the standard error, the higher the uncertainty, and the wider the confidence intervals.

 The standard error is the square root of the variance, calculated as follows: